Patient Information: Summary of Product Characteristics

 Pregnancy

-You should not take gabapentina during pregnancy, unless your doctor has told you to.
-You should use an effective contraceptive method in women of childbearing age.
+Do not take gabapentina during pregnancy, unless your doctor has told you to.
+An effective contraceptive method should be used in women of childbearing age.

-There are no specific studies on the use of gabapentina in pregnant women, but in the case of other medicines used to treat seizures, there has been a reported increase in the risk of damage to the developing fetus, particularly when more than one medicine is used to treat seizures at the same time.
+There are no specific studies on the use of gabapentina in pregnant women, but other medicines used to treat seizures have been reported to increase the risk of harm to the developing baby, particularly when used at the same time as more than one medicine to treat seizures.
 If you take gabapentina during pregnancy, it may cause withdrawal symptoms in newborns.
-This risk may be higher when gabapentina is taken concomitantly with opioid analgesics (pain medications).
-Therefore, whenever possible, you should try to take only one medicine for seizures and only under the advice of your doctor.
+This risk may be higher when gabapentina is taken with opioid analgesics (drugs for treating intense pain).
+Therefore, whenever possible, you should try to take only one medicine for seizures during pregnancy and only under the advice of your doctor.

 Contact your doctor immediately if you become pregnant, think you may be pregnant, or plan to become pregnant while taking gabapentina.
-Do not stop taking this medicine abruptly as this may cause an anticipation of seizures, which could have serious consequences for you and your baby.
+Do not stop taking this medicine suddenly, as this can cause your seizures to happen more often, which could have serious consequences for you and your baby.

 Breastfeeding